nicolewhite/algebra.js/index.md

 $$ax^3 + bx^2 + cx + d = 0$$

-where $a \\neq 0$.
+where $a \neq 0$.

 All cubic equations have at least one real root.
-Solving a cubic equation returns an array of its real roots as either Fraction or Number objects, depending on if the roots are rational or irrational, respectively.
+Solving a cubic equation returns an array of its real roots as either Fraction objects or numbers.

 ```js
 var n1 = new Expression("x").add(2);